-In Mexico City, the city government has launched a cash transfer program for non-salaried workers (a legal category in Mexico which covers most of the groups WIEGO works with, including shoe shiners, mariachi musicians and others).
-This government action followed advocacy from WIEGO and non-salaried workers themselves, including a protest out front of city hall.
+In May 2020, the Mexico City government launched a cash transfer program for non-salaried workers (a legal category in Mexico which covers most of the groups WIEGO works with, including shoe shiners, mariachi musicians and others).
+This government action followed advocacy from WIEGO and non-salaried workers, who also staged a protest out front of city hall.

 Although this was a welcome development, there have been several issues with delivery.
 First, the digital system set up by the city was not adequate for workers to register, so they had to adjust to an in-person system.
-Next, questions arose about whether the transfer covered those who work in Mexico City but live outside the city (at present, it doesn't).
-Many activists (including WIEGO) are also raising doubts about whether or not the amount of the transfer is enough for subsistence.
+Next, questions arose about whether the transfer covered those who work in Mexico City but lived outside the city (it didn't).
+Many activists (including WIEGO) raised doubts about whether or not the amount of the transfer is enough for subsistence.

 In Mexico City we are engaging in discussions with allies not only about how to improve the current cash transfer system, but how to develop an advocacy roadmap around a guaranteed minimum income that would outlast the crisis.

-April 2020: In Mexico City, thousands of people work daily keeping the city clean, collecting waste from residents and recycling reusable materials.
+In Mexico City, thousands of waste pickers work daily keeping the city clean, collecting waste from residents and recycling reusable materials.
 This work is essential to maintaining a healthy city, especially during the COVID-19 crisis.
 Los Rifados de la Basura Campaign calls on the public and the authorities take steps to help these waste workers and recognize their contributions.

 COVID-19: Lxs trabajadorxs en la economía informal también necesitan medidas de apoyo (Tania Espinosa)